henriqueyda/Autonomous-Vehicle-GTA-V/control_interface/README.md

         - NUM_2: Increases counter that fast-foward time in one second
         - NUM_8: Turns on/off speed printing on screen
         - NUM_9: Turns on/off speed recording in Speed.txt file

+Note: This model was run in an AMD GPU, so it was necessary to install plaidml library.
+For NVIDIA GPUs install CUDA.